signalfx/splunk-otel-js/README.md

 > ## **Documentation for the current stable version (1.x) can be viewed [here](https://quickdraw.splunk.com/redirect/?product=Observability&location=nodejs.application&version=current).**
 > ## **To access version 1.x examples and developer documentation, see [/tree/1.x](https://github.com/signalfx/splunk-otel-js/tree/1.x).**

-The Splunk Distribution of [OpenTelemetry JS](https://github.com/open-telemetry/opentelemetry-js) automatically instruments your Node application to capture and report distributed traces to Splunk APM.
+The Splunk Distribution of [OpenTelemetry JS](https://github.com/open-telemetry/opentelemetry-js) automatically instruments your Node application to capture and report distributed traces to Splunk APM with additional capacity to capture runtime metrics and support for both CPU and memory profiling.

 This Splunk distribution comes with the following defaults: